DyPE: Dynamic Position Extrapolation for Ultra High Resolution Diffusion: Experiments

 To complement the automatic metrics, we conduct a human study on a curated subset of 20 prompts from Aesthetic-4K, obtained by sampling every fourth entry to ensure uniform coverage.
 We consider 50 raters and present them with pairwise comparisons at $4096^2$ resolution, generated on FLUX.
-Each prompt yields two comparisons: (i) NTK-aware vs.~\app-NTK-aware, and (ii) YaRN vs.~\app-YaRN.
-For each pair, participants answer the following three questions: (i) \emph{Which image is more aligned with the given text prompt?} (ii) \emph{Which image has better overall geometry and structure (coherent shapes, correct proportions, fewer distortions)} and (iii) \emph{Which image has more aesthetic and realistic textures and fine details?} Results, summarized in Tab.~\ref{tab:human_eval} shows that \method~consistently achieves superior quality, with preference rates ranging from about 87\% to nearly 90\%.
+Each prompt yields three comparisons: (i) NTK-aware vs.~\app-NTK-aware, (ii) Time-Aware Scaled RoPE (TASR) vs.~\app-NTK-aware, and (iii) YaRN vs.~\app-YaRN.
+For each pair, participants answer the following three questions: (i) \emph{Which image is more aligned with the given text prompt?} (ii) \emph{Which image has better overall geometry and structure (coherent shapes, correct proportions, fewer distortions)} and (iii) \emph{Which image has more aesthetic and realistic textures and fine details?} Results, summarized in Tab.~\ref{tab:human_eval} shows that \method~consistently achieves superior quality, with preference rates ranging from about 70.5\% to 94.2\%.

 \paragraph{Resolution Scaling Analysis.}

 We next investigate the resolution limit beyond which methods fail.
 Using 20 Aesthetic-4K prompts sampled at intervals of 10, we evaluate FLUX, YaRN, and our \app-YaRN across six square resolutions from $1024^2$ to $6144^2$, reporting ImageReward (Fig.~\ref{fig:res_upper}).
 The trend shows FLUX degrades sharply at $3072^2$ and YaRN at $4096^2$, while our method remains stable across scales until experiencing degradation at $6144^2$.